 (d) provide for the making of such reports to, and the bringing of such applications, complaints and objections before, the licensing authority as may be necessary or required for the proper administration of this Act.

-(2) Nothing in this section shall be read or construed as limiting any power or authority conferred on a member of the Police Force by any other Act or law.
+(2) Nothing in this section shall be read or construed as limiting any power or authority conferred on a police officer by any other Act or law.

-(3) Where a member of the Police Force suspects on reasonable grounds that on any premises, whether or not licensed premises —
+(3) Where a police officer suspects on reasonable grounds that on any premises, whether or not licensed premises —

 (a) liquor is being sold, supplied, consumed or stored unlawfully, or an offence against this Act is otherwise being committed; or